-Join your fellow directors in an interactive conversation with one of the nation's most highly recognized business and governance women leaders, Linda Rabbitt, Chairman and CEO of rand* corporation.
-Jim Schleckser will serve as program moderator in helping spotlight the governance imperatives in this high-profile topic from a 360° perspective.
+Join your fellow directors in an interactive conversation with one of the nation's most highly recognized business and governance women leaders, Linda Rabbitt, chairman and CEO of rand* corporation.
+Jim Schleckser will serve as program moderator, helping to spotlight the governance imperatives in this high-profile topic from a 360-degree perspective.

 Congressional Country Club